SoftwareHeritage/swh-environment/docker/README.rst

 Compared to the original compose file, this will:

--  overrides the swh-storage service to activate the kafka direct writer on swh.journal.objects prefixed topics using thw swh.storage.master ID,
+-  overrides the swh-storage service to activate the kafka direct writer on swh.journal.objects prefixed topics using the swh.storage.master ID,
 -  overrides the swh-web service to make it use the mirror instead of the master storage,